james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 Don't worry about a `postfix/readme` message.

 If PyRar is running, then you should be able to get to the PyRar websites again now.
-You can now stop & restart it in the normal way using `systemctl`.
+You can also stop & restart PyRar in the normal way using `systemctl`.

-PyRar should also automatically start at boot time, once `docker`, `mariadb` and `nginx` have started, so you might wan tot reboot your server just ot check that.
+PyRar should also automatically start at boot time, once `docker`, `mariadb` and `nginx` have started, so you might want to reboot your server just to check that.

-If the container crashes, `systemd` should restart it, but if you cleanly shut down the container using `docker` it will stay down, until you use `systemctl start pyrar` to start it again.
+If the container crashes, `systemd` should restart it, but if you cleanly shut down the container using `docker` or `systemctl` it will stay down, until you use `systemctl start pyrar` to start it again.